buenoluis007/CSc59938_Week7/README.md

   - [x] Steps to recreate: On the create media page, upload a picture from your computer.
 Once you upload the picture, click the image and enter the following code into the Title field: ```filename<img src=a onerror=alert(1337)>.png```.
 Now click on "View attachment page" and the alert will show up.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/branches/4.2/src/wp-admin/includes/media.php)
-3. (Required) User Enumeration Inconsistency
+3. (Required) User Enumeration reveals users that exists
   - [x] Summary:
     - Vulnerability types: User Enumeration
     - Tested in version: 4.2